11 Easy Steps to Install a Solar Tube

 7. Install the flashing and top assembly

 Before you place the dome, you’ll need to prepare the flashing and top tube.
-Basically, you’re creating the roof end so that you can join it to the bottom assembly with reflective tubes.
+You’re creating the roof end so that you can join it to the bottom assembly with reflective tubes.

 The flashing and roof assembly will prevent any water or dust from finding its way to the tube, or the ceiling.
 Aim at completely sealing the hole you cut on your roof.